LacunaSoftware/RestPkiSamples/PHP/README.md

 2. Generate an API access token on the [REST PKI website](https://pki.rest/)

-3. Paste your access token on the file `util.php`
+3. Paste your access token on the file `config.php`

 4. In a command prompt, navigate to the folder `PHP/standard` and run the command `composer install` to download the dependencies (if you don't have Composer installed, get it [here](https://getcomposer.org/))